-Peter describes Jesus here as “His Servant,” the Father’s Servant.
+Peter described Jesus here as “His Servant,” the Father’s Servant.
 Isaiah used the term “servant” for the Messiah (Is 42:1; 49:6-7; 52:13; 53:11).
 The healing of the lame man fulfilled prophecy.
 God glorified Himself through Jesus’ healing ministry.
-God of Israel’s “fathers” glorified Jesus by the resurrection (Jn 12:23; 17:1; Acts 2:33).
-The cripple was healed because Jesus was glorified in it.
+God of Israel’s “fathers” glorified Jesus by the Resurrection (Jn 12:23; 17:1; Acts 2:33).
+The lame man was healed because Jesus was glorified in it.

 whom you delivered up and denied [disowned] in the presence of Pilate,

 Peter charged the Jews with rejecting their Messiah at the trial of Pilate, whereby He was sentenced to execution (Isa 53:12).

 when he [Pilate] was determined to let Him go.